 This inexpensive Do It Yourself project is a great idea for giving style to your party theme.
 Grab your most artistic friend, a couple of inexpensive supplies from the hardware store and make this great backdrop that is sure to elicit awe at your next party!
 This project took about 3 hours to complete with two people working on it.
 The mural in this post was created for a Winnie the Pooh forest themed birthday party.

-12’x9′ painter’s canvas drop cloth
+- 12’x9′ painter’s canvas drop cloth

-Paint brushes – 1/2″ brush, 2″ brush, 3″ brush.
+- Paint brushes – 1/2″ brush, 2″ brush, 3″ brush.
 You can use inexpensive brushes for this.
 We used cheap chip brushes from Home Depot for the larger brushes

-Ball point ben
+- Ball point pen

-Small bowls for colors
+- Small bowls for colors

-Jar of water
+- Jar of water

 Using a ball point pen we sketched the outline of the design onto the canvas drop cloth.
-We wanted the bushes to be soft in appearance so we only outlined branches and trunks to fill the foliage in with color
+We wanted the style to be soft in appearance so we only outlined branches and trunks to fill the foliage in with color

-Outline: Using a 1/2″ paint brush we painted the black outlines.
+Using a 1/2″ paint brush we painted the black outlines.
 We wanted a loose, sketchy quality so we did not make the lines an even thickness.
-The outline can be any dark color, based on the look that you are going for.

-Color: Allow the outline paint to dry (dries fast on the fabric, was about 30 minutes).
+The outline can be any dark color, based on the look that you are trying to achieve.
+Allow the outline paint to dry (dries fast on the fabric, was about 30 minutes).

-Now you are ready for color.
-This is the fun part!
+Now you are ready for the fun part!
 Get bowls for each color and a jar of water.
 Put a tablespoon or so of paint in a small bowl.
 Double or triple amount of paint for the amount of water to add to the paint and mix around.
 You need to water the paint do in order to get it to spread on the canvas material that will absorb the moisture very quickly.
 If you want the colors dark and saturated add less water.
 If you want the effect to be light and watery add more water.
 Adjust the water or paint level until you get the desired consistency.
 You can test the color on paper to see how dark.
 We wanted ours very thin to give a light, watercolor effect, but this is a matter of taste.

 Starting with the darkest colors first use the 3″ chip brush paint along the dark outlines.
 You can thin the paint on the fly by dipping in water as you go to fade to a lighter shade.
 We started with the dark brown for the tree trunks.
 We painted it darkest along the outer edges to give a contoured effect and thinned the paint more and more as we got to the center of the trunks.

-Next we grabbed the brighter green and added highlights to the bushes, then thinned it quite a bit to do the fill on the meadow.
+We followed with a brighter green and added highlights to the bushes, then thinned it quite a bit to do the fill on the meadow.

 Finally, we did the blue sky.
 For this we took a bright turquoise blue paint and added a lot of water, probably 10 parts water to 1 part paint.
 The key with painting an effective sky is to do it LIGHTLY.
-Paint pooling splotches to create an natural effect.
+Paint pooling splotches to create a natural effect.